cressie176/Diladele/README.md

 # Dockerfile for Diladele Web Safety

-A Diladele (previously known as qlproxy) content filtering proxy pre-configured for HTTPS and using dnsmasq to force google safe search
+A Diladele (previously known as qlproxy) content filtering proxy with support for HTTPS

 ## Pre-requisits
 1. [Docker](http://docker.io)